opendocsg/opendoc-sp-self-help-centre/2Tech/MSTeams.md

-#How to use Microsoft Team
+# How to use Microsoft Teams

 Microsoft(MS) Teams is a unified communication and collaboration platform that combines persistent workplace chat, video meetings, file storage (including collaboration on files), and application integration.